linuslagerhjelm/julia_introductory_workshop/Tickify/Introduction.md

 The core business of Tickify is a ticket service that lets organizers publish tickets to their events in order to allow users to buy said tickets.
-Although this may sound like just another ticket service, Tickify uses all the latest and greatest in tech to deliver its unique twist, its system features a unique Machine Learning solution that will find the best possible tickets optimized on various criteria such as prize and quality.
+Although this may sound like just another ticket service, Tickify uses all the latest and greatest in tech to deliver its unique twist, its system features a unique Machine Learning solution that will dynamically adapt the price of the tickets and select the ticket with the best price.
 In future releases all ticket transactions will also be added to the block chain and the tickets can also (for an additional fee) be delivered as a VR copy instead of just your regular boring PDF copy.